 Bonus Tip: A Better Way to Schedule Emails in Gmail

-Here’s how you can schedule your emails in Gmail with GMass:
+Here’s how you can schedule your Gmail emails with GMass:

-- Access GMass’s scheduling settings by clicking the GMass arrow located near the send button while you’re composing your email.
+Access GMass’s scheduling settings by clicking the GMass dropdown arrow located near the Send button while you’re composing your email.
 (As shown in the screenshot below).

-- Choose between a list of preset times from the dropdown menu or set your own custom time.
+Choose between a list of preset times from the dropdown menu or set your own custom time.

-It seems pretty similar to the regular Gmail scheduling process, right?
+It seems pretty similar to using the regular Gmail Schedule send feature, right?

 Where GMass really shines is the editing process.

-Instead of having to delete and then reschedule your emails, GMass neatly organizes scheduled emails in a GMass Scheduled label in your Gmail inbox.
+Instead of having to delete and then reschedule your Gmail messages, GMass neatly organizes scheduled emails in a GMass Scheduled label in your Gmail inbox.
 In addition to GMass’ Gmail label, you can also find the email in your standard Gmail Drafts folder.

-Now you can quickly access each one and edit your scheduled email’s text, date, and time in a matter of seconds — no canceling needed!
+Now you can quickly access each one and edit your scheduled email’s text and specific date & specific time in a matter of seconds — no canceling needed!

 But wait, this is still a manual process, right?

-How does GMass help when you need to schedule tons of emails at once?
+How does the GMass Chrome extension help when you need to schedule tons of emails at once?

-One of GMass’s best features is its Automated Personalization that can automatically personalize your emails with the recipient’s first and last names, the company they work for, or other details such as their date of birth.
+One of GMass’ best features is Automated Personalization — it can automatically personalize your emails with the recipient’s first and last names, the company they work for, or other details such as their date of birth.

 And as you’re just composing one email for all your recipients, you only need to take care of scheduling that one email.